 So what does an acquirer look for during a tax due diligence?
 There are five common areas –

 The very basic and starting drill to tax due diligence is to confirm that the target company is adhering to all government tax compliance.
 This may include a review of all applicable types of taxes such as – corporation tax, sales/ value-added tax, excise tax, customs duties, employee tax, and other specific taxes applicable to the target company.

 The acquirer intends to understand the potential liabilities of the target, be it past, present, or future.
 The liability may be definite or contingent, recorded or maybe unrecorded in the target’s books of accounts.
 Such holistic understanding will bring into light the compliance risk during an M&A deal and will direct towards appropriate precautions that must be taken against these risks.
 Furthermore, the target company’s exposure to tax liabilities will help the buyer determine a purchase price.

 Tax Liabilities/ Assets

-Identifying tax liabilities is at the most time consuming and detail-oriented task.
+Identifying tax liabilities is the most time-consuming and detail-oriented task.
 This is because the buyer has to analyze all the past financial information of the target company.
 Furthermore, the buyer must also study the tax liabilities of the target company’s subsidiaries, sister concerns, or any other related company.
 The tax liabilities of these companies will increase the target company’s tax exposure.
 Once the acquirer has identified the liabilities, it is time to quantify them.
-Thereafter this amount of tax liability will be used to make a buying decision or set a fair acquisition price.
+After that, this amount of tax liability will be used to make a buying decision or set a fair acquisition price.

 Many companies wrongly classify their employees.
 For example, they may classify independent contractors as full-time employees.
-This can change the tax liabilities, plus it can invite additional penalty.
-It is not necessary that the company may have misclassified on purpose, it may be a genuine error.
+This can change the tax liabilities, plus it can invite additional penalties.
+It is not necessary that the company may have misclassified on purpose; it may be a genuine error.